nfogh/malloc-speed-up-presentation/slides.md

  - What do you think?
  - I expected no real change
- - Maybe slightly slower malloc
+ - Maybe slightly slower heap allocation

 </v-clicks>